lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 Rank | Data | Displays
 -- | -- | --
-___ | Diag | Primary diagnoses only on visits in that setting level.
-(Note: In DataDiag, unique visits are shown, since each visit can only have on primary diagnosis.
+___ | Diag | Primary diagnosis only on visits in that setting level.
+(Note: In DataDiag, unique visits are shown, since each visit can only have one primary diagnosis.
 For more detail, open up the data UI.)
 ___ | Enc| Encounter or visits types, such as medication management, psychotherapy, intakes etc.
 ___ | HF | Health Factors data related to visits, including evidence-based psychotherapy templates, and other clinical reminders and screenings.
 ___ | Meas| Standardized symptom scales, such as the PHQ-9 for depression or PCL-5 for PTSD, and suicide and behavioral risk flags.